Themoonflow/Cybersecurity_GAN/README.md

 ### Data
 ##### Initial steps
-The team began working with the *Endgame Malware Benchmark for Research (Ember)* (https://github.com/endgameinc/ember) dataset, which consists of 1.1 million vectorized features taken from portable executable (PE) files.
+*Endgame Malware Benchmark for Research (Ember)* (https://github.com/endgameinc/ember) dataset, which consists of 1.1 million vectorized features taken from portable executable (PE) files.
 ##### Following steps
-As the team developed models to train on the Ember dataset (not containing any PEs), the ability to revert the output adversarial examples to PE files was desired.
+Create models to train on the Ember dataset (not containing any PEs), the ability to revert the output adversarial examples to PE files was desired.
 The team then decided to pivot towards extracting vectorized features from PE files ourselves, passing them through the GAN and with the use of the Lief python package will recreate the initial file based on the altered vectorized features.
 For the use of PE files, the team needed to pivot to a new dataset in which VirusShare proved to be the most applicable to our uses.

-## Team Members:
-Will Macdonald

-Ryan Saweczko

-Will Coffell

-Connor Chappell

-Cameron Morrison